p-morris/LightingKit/README.md

 Starting LightingKit isn't much use if you don't check to see what happened!

+To get callbacks, set the `LightingKit` object's `permissionsDelegate` property:

+`kit.permissionsDelegate = self`

-Have your class conform to the `LightingKitPermissionsDelegate` protocol in order to receive a callback when `LightingKit` is ready:
+Then, have your class conform to the `LightingKitPermissionsDelegate` protocol in order to receive a callback when `LightingKit` is ready:

 ```
 extension ViewController: LightingKitPermissionsDelegate {